-Real estate investor Michael Mulcahy has pulled ahead in the race for the San Jose City Council District 6 seat as the polls close.
+Real estate investor Michael Mulcahy has pulled ahead in the race for the San Jose City Council District 6 seat.

 The two are vying for an open seat with Councilmember Dev Davis terming out in December.
 District 6 encompasses Willow Glen, The Alameda and parts of downtown.